ArvindGuruRK/construction_3d_plan/PROGRESS.md

-# ArchAI 3D: Implementation Progress
+# Construction 3D: Implementation Progress

-This document outlines the features that have been implemented in the ArchAI 3D application based on the original project requirements.
+This document outlines the features that have been implemented in the Construction 3D application based on the original project requirements.

 ## Implemented Features